 Other ways to check your nerves include using a tuning fork.
 It may be touched to your foot to see if you can feel it moving.

-Nerve conduction studies and electromyography (EMG).
 If the doctor thinks you might have nerve damage, you may have tests that look at how well the nerves in your arms and legs are working.
 Nerve conduction studies check the speed with which nerves send messages.
 An EMG checks how your nerves and muscles work together.

+While keeping blood glucose levels in goal range can prevent peripheral neuropathy and keep it from getting worse, there aren’t any treatments that can reverse nerve disease once it’s established.
+Once neuropathy is detected, the focus is on keeping the feet and legs healthy and on managing pain.
 To treat nerve damage, you will need to keep your blood glucose levels in your target range, manage your pain and protect your feet.
 Many people get depressed when they have nerve damage and may need medication for depression as well as counseling.

-Medications.
 Medications to relieve pain and reduce burning, numbness and tingling are available.
 Some of these are known for their use in other conditions but they still seem to help those with nerve damage.

 Speak with your doctor to find out what treatments are best for you.